yugp31/MCP-server-docker-guid/README.md

 ## License

-This guide is released under the [MIT License](LICENSE).
+This guide is released under the [CC0 v1.0 License](LICENSE).
 Use it freely, modify it, share it - no restrictions!